Philadelphia sports travel guide

 We’re on record saying they’re not as bad as that, though, and as long as you don’t plan on parading through Lincoln Financial Field shoving your Giants gear in all the Eagles fans’ faces, you shouldn’t let reputation keep you from enjoying a few days seeing games in the City of Brotherly Love.

-We at Itinerant Fan have the added benefit of having lived in the Philadelphia region for several years, and witnessed the transformation of the city’s sports venues from outdated (Veterans Stadium, the Spectrum) to brand-spankin’-new (Citizens Bank Park, Lincoln Financial Field).
+We at Itinerant Fan have the added benefit of having lived in the Philadelphia region for several years, and witnessed the transformation of the city’s sports venues from outdated (Veterans Stadium, the Spectrum) to brand-spankin’-new (Citizens Bank Park, Lincoln Financial Field) in the early 2000s.
 The stadiums, as well as the rest of the city, can be a happening place to be if you know where to go.

 So yes, take that sports travel vacation to Philadelphia — whether you’re there to cheer on the home teams or the visitors, this guide will show you where to go.